chillfeed/chillfeed/README.md

 - **Not a reader** - opens articles on the source site, as the author intended

 ## Configuration
-The list of feeds to be retrieve are stored in `feeds.yaml`.
+The list of feeds and some basic configs are stored in `config.yaml`.
 Each feed requires the feed URL; you can also set a title to override whatever is retrieved from the source.

 ```yaml
 feeds: